plopfizz/Chalk/Readme.md

 - Instantly join a video call with a code
 - Chat in real-time
 - Chat Notifications
-- Install it as a PWA (Progressive Web App) on your device
 - Unlimited duration calls
 - Share code instantly on social media platforms
 - Simple and intuitive UI